nishasinhmar/textgenrnn/README.md

 When fine-tuning the model on a new dataset of texts using textgenrnn, all layers are retrained.
 However, since the original pretrained network has a much more robust "knowledge" initially, the new textgenrnn trains faster and more accurately in the end, and can potentially learn new relationships not present in the original dataset (e.g. the [pretrained character embeddings](http://minimaxir.com/2017/04/char-embeddings/) include the context for the character for all possible types of modern internet grammar).

-Additionally, the retraining is done with a momentum-based optimizer and a linearly decaying learning rate, both of which prevent exploding gradients and makes it much less likely that the model diverges after training for a long time.
+Additionally, retraining is done with a momentum-based optimizer and a linearly decaying learning rate, both of which prevent exploding gradients and makes it much less likely that the model diverges after training for a long time.

 ## Notes